Lighting Fireworks Remotely

 DB04r 4 cue system

 This is a basic starter system and available in what appears to be a vast number of generic (or rebadged) clones.
-These cost £20-£30 from a UK retailer and as low as £10-£15 on Ebay shipped from China although we caution that after sales support with the latter is likely to be lacking.
+These cost £20-£30 from a UK retailer and as low as £10-£15 on Ebay shipped from China although I caution that after-sales support with the latter is likely to be lacking.

 Some of these come with a 4 button remote with a sliding cover and these are quite low quality, so look for systems with a 12 button remote where possible, as that also allows future expansion of your system by adding additional 4 cue units.

-These units have received mixed reviews from our Fireworks Forum members.
+These units have received mixed reviews from my Fireworks Forum members.
 Some have used these for smaller and informal back garden displays with no issues.
-Some have experienced failures including a well publicised accidental ignition of the cues in a video by Galactic Fireworks.
-So it is important to understand these cheaper firing systems clearly have limitations and we would not recommend relying on them for important shows.
-That said, they’re a great starter unit if you want to get into remote firing and test the water.
+Some have experienced failures, so it is important to understand these cheaper firing systems have limitations and I would not recommend relying on them for commercial shows.
+Personally, I extensively tested the DB04r throughout summer 2020 (see my YouTube channel for videos of this) and didn’t run into any problems in a back garden setting so I would say these are a great starter unit if you want to get into remote firing and test the water.

 8 and 12+ cue systems based on the DB04r clones